 - Use ice melt to help clear pathways of ice

 - Put down a mat that will absorb water, snow, and ice at the entrances of your building; especially high traffic areas

 - Always use the “3-point” technique getting into and out of vehicles

 - When getting out of the vehicle, view where you will be stepping; consider keeping plastic bottles of sand and salt in company vehicles

 - Clear parking areas of snow and use sand to reduce the loss of traction when walking

 - Purchase “Microspikes” or “Yak Tracks” to help employees manage slippery conditions and make their use mandatory; new types are cost-effective and convenient to apply and remove

-Everyone, from your drivers to your office employees, needs to take extra care this winter, at home and at work.
+Everyone, from your drivers to your office employees, needs to take extra care this fall & winter, at home and at work.
 Your active involvement in safety and risk management is vital to the success of your company.
 The actions that you take will benefit you and your employees.
-Please stress to all your employees that winter weather does not have to lead to personal injuries and property loss if we take our time to work safely.
+Please stress to all your employees that colder weather does not have to lead to personal injuries and property loss if we take our time to work safely.

 If you have any questions on all things safety, feel free to contact our Risk Management Coordinator, Ryan Wilson at 802-295-3329 or [email protected]